The problem: AI agents don't read your Confluence

 Consistency across contributors.
 When five developers and three AI agents are all building components, the AGENTS.md file is the one source of truth they all share.
 A junior developer using Cursor gets the same design guardrails as a senior developer using Claude Code.

 Faster design review cycles.
-The AI catches the mechanical issues — wrong component, accessibility violation, principle mismatch — before the design review.
+The AI catches the mechanical issues, such as wrong component, accessibility violation, or principle mismatch, before the design review.
 The human reviewer focuses on judgment calls: is this the right interaction pattern?
 Does this flow serve the user's mental model?

 Shared skills create shared language.
 When the whole team uses the same /design-review skill, the feedback uses consistent terminology.
 "This violates 'complex made simple'" becomes a shared reference point, not a subjective opinion.